The Council Tax banding system and appeals

-You can find out more about when you can challenge your band and what you need to do at gov.uk/challenge-council-tax-band.
-If you challenge your band, you must continue to pay council tax at your current band until your appeal is decided.
+You can find out more about when you can challenge your band and what you need to do on the Gov.uk page to challenge your council tax band.
+If you challenge your band, you must continue to pay Council Tax at your current band until your appeal is decided.

 You can contact the VOA using their online service.
 If you are unable to use the online service, you can also contact them on 03000 501 501.